dustinpfister/blog_posts/_posts/js-playing-with-particles-js.md

 <!-- more -->

+## 1 - particles js basics

-## Starting up a node project because of issues with file protocol.
+## 2 - Starting up a node project because of issues with file protocol.

 I went with using npm as the way to go about getting started with this project.
 You do not need to realy bother with node at al if you do not want to, as particals.js is a front end javaScript project.
 However if you do so you will still want to host what you are making via the http protocol.